jelvir97/express-node-2/bugs.md

 - BUG #2 : User.authenticated not awaited in /auth/login.

 - BUG #3 : PATCH /users/:username allows for username and admin updates.

+- BUG #4 : authUsers not verifying token for signature.